zushicat/cologne-trees-data/README.md

 - trees_cologne.jsonln.tar.gz
 - trees_cologne_reduced.jsonln.tar.gz

 Both sets are stored as JSON line.
-For information about created data and how the original data is processed, enriched and stored, please refer to:
+For information about this created data and how the original data is processed, enriched and stored, please refer to:
 [dataschema.md](https://github.com/zushicat/cologne-trees-data/blob/master/dataschema.md)